Peter Kent

-James Peter Kent PC (born July 27, 1943) is a former Canadian journalist and former politician who served as the Conservative Member of Parliament for the riding of Thornhill from 2008 to 2021.
+James Peter Kent PC (born July 27, 1943) is a retired Canadian journalist and politician who served as the Conservative Member of Parliament for the riding of Thornhill from 2008 to 2021.
 He served as Minister of the Environment in the government of Prime Minister Stephen Harper.
-Before entering politics, he was Deputy Editor of the Global Television Network, a Canadian TV network.
+Before entering politics, he was the anchor of CBC Television's The National, and served as the Deputy Editor of the Global Television Network, a Canadian TV network.
 He has worked as a news editor, producer, foreign correspondent, and news anchorman on Canadian and American television networks.

 Background

 Kent was born in Sussex, England in a Canadian Army hospital.
 Both his parents were serving with the Canadian Army.
 The family moved to Canada and, after a period in Ottawa, settled in Medicine Hat, Alberta.
 His parents were Aileen Marie (née Fears) and Arthur Parker Kent, both now deceased.
 The elder Kent was a long-time employee of the Southam Newspaper Group who retired as associate editor of the Calgary Herald.
 Peter Kent's younger brother, Arthur, is also a journalist, known in the first Gulf War as the "scud stud".
 Kent has three sisters: Adele, Norma and Susan.
 Norma was a local news anchor at CBC Windsor for a number of years before becoming co-host of the CBC consumer affairs programme Marketplace.
 She continues to work as a journalist.
 Susan Kent Davidson died of cancer in 2014.
 She was a writer and book editor, a committed member of the New Democratic Party, and the widow of the UTP editor Rik Davidson.

 Peter Kent is married to Cilla, a former print journalist with South Africa's Argus newspaper group (a Cape Town paper now part of the Irish-based Independent News & Media) for over 26 years.
 They have a daughter, Trilby, who published her first novel, Medina Hill, in October 2009.

 Kent was a member of the board of Canadian Coalition for Democracies and has represented them at public events such as a demonstration supporting publication of the controversial Muhammed cartoons.

 Kent is a member of the Canadian Broadcast Hall of Fame and a past member of the Board of the Academy of Canadian Cinema and Television.
 He is also a Founding Supporter of Canadians for Defence and Security and was a member of the board of the revitalized ParticipACTION.
 He was a board member of the pro-Israel media advocacy group Honest Reporting Canada, and co-Chair of Ontario Cabinet for the Canadian Museum for Human Rights.